 - $25,000 in property damage coverage per accident

 These are the absolute minimums.
-If you are caught driving without at least this level of coverage, you could face fines, license suspension, and even vehicle impoundment.
+If you're caught driving without at least this level of coverage, you could face fines, license suspension, and even vehicle impoundment.
 Louisiana takes uninsured driving seriously, and penalties get steeper with repeat offenses.

 What Those Numbers Actually Mean